Your Paper Your Way

 (3) An Unmarked Manuscript.
 The Unmarked Manuscript should be your revised manuscript just as you intend it for publication (if it is accepted).
 Any table that is to be part of your revised manuscript should be either embedded within the Unmarked Manuscript or provided as a separate file (e.g., "Table II - Unmarked").
 Any figure that is to be part of your revised manuscript must be provided as a separate file (e.g., "Figure 1-Unmarked").

 (4) Conflict of Interest Disclosure forms.
 If you are submitting your Conflict of Interest disclosure forms to us as part of your electronic submission in EES, please be sure to include all of these forms with each subsequent revision of your manuscript.
+NEW SUBMISSIONS

 Submission to this journal proceeds totally online and you will be guided stepwise through the creation and uploading of your files.
 The system automatically converts your files to a single PDF file, which is used in the peer-review process.